Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Can I double this recipe?

 Absolutely.
-Just use a really large skillet or cook it in batches.
+Just use a huge skillet or cook it in batches.
 If your pan is too crowded, the chicken won’t sear properly and the sauce won’t thicken correctly.

 Is this dish healthy?

 It’s definitely indulgent, but it’s not terrible.
-One serving has around 650-700 calories, which is reasonable for a complete meal.
-You’re getting a good amount of protein (about 45 g per serving) from the chicken and cheese.
+One serving has around 650–700 calories, which is reasonable for a full meal.
+You’re getting a beneficial amount of protein (about 45 g per serving) from the chicken and cheese.
 According to the American Heart Association, balancing indulgent meals with lighter options throughout the day is key to a healthy diet.

-For more balanced chicken options, check out our High-Protein Chicken and Spinach Salad for a lighter meal that still delivers on flavor.
+For more balanced chicken options, refer to our High-Protein Chicken and Spinach Salad for a lighter meal that still delivers on flavor.

 Final Thoughts: Is It Really That Good?